bilus/go-rally/README.md

     $ oya run browse

-**Congratulations!** You now have your Buffalo application up and running.
+**Congratulations!  - [ ] You now have your Buffalo application up and running.

 ## What Next?